sigmf/SigMF/sigmf-spec.md

 |`sample_rate`|false|double|The sample rate of the signal in Samples per Second.|
 |`time`|false|string|An ISO-8601 formatted string indicating the timestamp of the sample index specified by `sample_start`.|

-#### Annotation Object
+#### Annotation Array

-The annotation object contains a single ordered JSON array.
-The array contains JSON objects, called `annotation segments`, composed of name/value pairs.
-The name/value pairs in annotation segments are used to describe anything regarding the signal data not part of the `capture` and `global` objects.
+The `annotation` value is an array of _annotation segment objects_ that describe anything regarding the signal data not part of the `capture` and `global` objects.
+It MUST be sorted by the value of each segment's `core:sample_start` key, ascending.

+##### Annotation Segment Objects

+Annotation segment objects contain name/value pairs.

-Each annotation segment must contain a `core:sample_start` name/value pair, which indicates the first index at which the rest of the segment's name/value pairs apply.
+Each annotation segment object must contain a `core:sample_start` name/value pair, which indicates the first index at which the rest of the segment's name/value pairs apply.

-The annotation object's array of segments is sorted by the value of each segment's `core:sample_start` key.

-The following names are specified in the `core` namespace and should be used in the `annotation` object:
+The following names are specified in the `core` namespace and should be used in annotation segment objects:

 |name|required|type|description|
 |----|--------------|-------|-----------|